algorand/go-algorand/data/transactions/logic/README_in.md

 The assembler will hide most of this, allowing simple use of `int 1234` and `byte 0xcafed00d`.
 These constants will automatically get assembled into int and byte pages of constants, de-duplicated, and operations to load them from constant storage space inserted.

 Constants are loaded into the environment by two opcodes, `intcblock` and `bytecblock`.
 Both of these use [proto-buf style variable length unsigned int](https://developers.google.com/protocol-buffers/docs/encoding#varint), reproduced [here](#varuint).
 The `intcblock` opcode is followed by a varuint specifying the length of the array and then that number of varuint.
 The `bytecblock` opcode is followed by a varuint array length then that number of pairs of (varuint, bytes) length prefixed byte strings.
-This should efficiently load 32 and 64 byte constants which will be common as addresses, hashes, and signatures.

 Constants are pushed onto the stack by `intc`, `intc_[0123]`, `pushint`, `bytec`, `bytec_[0123]`, and `pushbytes`.
 The assembler will handle converting `int N` or `byte N` into the appropriate form of the instruction needed.